jlikens/tye-series/tye-talk-2020-06-tye-plus-plus/README.md

 # tye-talk-2020-06-tye-plus-plus
 Now that we've gotten Tye running in our [previous example](../tye-talk-2020-05-tye-ahoy), we can start doing some really cool things.
 One of the main complications when developing and debugging distributed applications is having a clean, isolated environment where you can see exactly what's going on for your calls, and *only* your calls.
-Two applications that assist with this are [Zipkin](https://zipkin.io/) for distributed tracing, and [Elastic Stack](https://www.elastic.co/elastic-stack) for log aggregation.
+Two applications that assist with this are [Zipkin](https://zipkin.io/) for distributed tracing, and [Elastic Stack](https://www.elastic.co/elastic-stack) (aka ELK) for log aggregation.

 Normally, setting these up involves either installing the apps locally, or, in more advanced cases, downloading Docker images for each and setting up the appropriate containers.
 Both of these setup paths take some time, and you have to do them every time a new dev machine comes online.